Enumerative and Distributional Results for $d$-combining Tree-Child Networks: One-Component Networks

 \subsection{Sackin Index}

-In this section, we will investigate another shape parameter for random one-component tree-child networks, namely, the Sackin index.
-For phylogenetic trees, the investigation of this index has a long history and many results have been proved; see \cite{FiHeKeKuWi} for a summary of some of these results.
+In this section, we investigate another shape parameter for random one-component tree-child networks, namely, a Sackin index.
+For phylogenetic trees, the investigation of this index has a long history and many results have been proved; see \cite{FiHeKeKuWi,FiHeKeKuWi2} for a summary of some of these results.
 For tree-child networks, \cite{Zh} recently gave the first generalization of the Sackin index to networks.
-We will simplify this approach (which treated the bicombining case) and extend the main results to the $d$-combining case.
+We simplify this approach (which treated the bicombining case) and extend the main results to the $d$-combining case.

-Until the end of this subsection, we assume that $N$ is a one-component tree-child networks with $n$ leaves and $k$ reticulation nodes.
+Until the end of this subsection, we assume that $N$ is a one-component tree-child network with $n$ leaves and $k$ reticulation nodes.
 Let us first state the definition of the Sackin index from \cite{Zh}.

 \begin{df}[Sackin index] The Sackin index of $N$, in symbols $S(N)$, is defined as the sum over all leaves of the lengths of the longest paths to the leaves. \end{df}